 Jean-Jacques was born on May 1, 1943 in Port-au-Prince.
 He was attracted to drawing at an early age and after completing three years of high school took a correspondence design course at the ABC school in Paris.
-Entering Joseph Jacob's studio in 1963, he studied under the tutelage of Dieudonné Cédor and eventually learned impressionism. read more
+Entering Joseph Jacob's studio in 1963, he studied under the tutelage of Dieudonné Cédor and eventually learned impressionism.
+Jean-Jacques left the Jacob studio in 1966 and spent the next three years living the life of an impoverished hippie bohemian. read more

 By 1979 he was painting in earnest.
 His paintings highlight the grace and dignity of the poor country people who inhabit the slums of Port-au-Prince.
 Disturbed by social injustice and the great misery of the slums, he uses strong emotional content and pure lines to create canvases that touch the viewer.

 Carlo Jean-Jacques has an international reputation as one of Haiti's premier painters.
 He died of AIDS in 1990.

 Paintings marked "framed" are framed using simple gold frames unless marked otherwise.
 Frames shown are representative, not the exact frame.
 The price of the painting includes the frame.
 Paintings marked "unframed" will be shipped rolled.
 We offer custom framing on many paintings.
 Please allow an extra 10 days for framing.
 For more information go to about framing.

 Lay-a-way - All paintings may be purchased on lay-a-way.
 A down payment of 25% (non-refundable) is required at time of purchase.
 For more information go to our FAQ.